SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ..
 TODO: I've hand waved here by saying args are part of the "name".

 ..
+TODO: Call out what -> means in the signature.

+..
 TR: Technically, right now, the argument names are actually part of the *type* rather than the *name*
    That is, "init (withFoo : Int)" and "init (withBar : String)"